ilkerkaran/advent-of-code-2021/README.md

 Both main folders contain a folder for each day problem.i.e day-1, day-2

 ## Execute Code
-You might need node & python installed on your environment to execute solutions While having all, simply run the following in the command line while in the related directory.
+You might need node & python installed on your environment to execute solutions.
+While having all, simply run the following in the command line while in the related directory.

 `node js/day-1/answer.js`